 Swiss Army Knife

 A Swiss Army Knife has a variety of tools and uses, all of which could be completely functional in a variety of emergency situations.
 It’s worth having one in your bag.
+Check out our must-read article on how to choose the best camping knife for more information.

 Tools for making a fire